loofsan/ClassGenerator/README.md

 # ClassGenerator
 Generates the best class for each course in skyline, cañada, csm suited to the student

-- Built using Java and a Maven system
+- Built using Java with Maven system